The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Observations and MIRI BFE impact on science

-There are two straight-forward ways that the MIRI BFE impacts the scientific interpretation of the MIRI Imager data.
+There are two straight-forward ways that the MIRI BFE impacts the scientific interpretation of the MIRI imager data.
 Firstly, when it comes to astronomical imaging of point sources, astronomers perform aperture photometry by estimating the sum of the flux inside a circle with a radius that contains the largest fraction of the flux and minimizes the contribution of the background to said flux.
 Limiting this radius to the PSF core, aperture correction factors are applied to account for the fraction of the PSF present outside the aperture that is not accounted for.
 Given that the MIRI BFE broadens the PSF, this results in a systematic effect on the absolute flux calibration depending on the brightness of the source.
-A simple mitigation is to use aperture photometry with a relatively large aperture; it is probably also feasible to derive signal-dependent aperture corrections to transfer from a bright source with a large aperture to faint ones measured with smaller apertures.
+Libralato et al., in prep., estimate a linear dependence of stellar brightness and estimated stellar magnitude caused by BFE using F560W imager data from commissioning PID \href{https://www.stsci.edu/jwst/science-execution/program-information.html?id=1464}{1464}.
+In a single exposure, with the imager field of view containing stars of different brightness levels, these stars were all observed with the same number of frames (the ramps have the same length).
+After flagging saturated frames and applying the non-linearity correction on the ramps, three sets of calibrations were performed.
+The first set used only the first 10 frames in the ramps for the ramp fitting, then the photometric calibration was applied, and the brightness of the stars (in magnitudes) was measured using standard aperture photometry.
+The second and third set of calibrations used the first 50 frames and the first 125 frames for the ramp fitting, respectively, and then estimated the stellar brightness in the same way as for the 10 frame case.
+Comparing the 10 frame and the 50 frame case, there is a linearly increasing $\Delta$ from the fainter to the brighter stars going up to 0.03~mag.
+Comparing the 10 frame and the 125 frame case, the linearly increasing $\Delta$ goes up to 0.04~mag.

 Secondly, a different method to extract integrated fluxes from a point source is by performing PSF-weighted photometry.
-For this, an accurate model of the PSF is required, so that the weights used for each pixel are representative of the detector illumination.
-Such a model PSF can be derived empirically, however, bright sources are preferred for this.
-Applying a model PSF based on bright source measurements, that are impacted by the MIRI BFE, on faint sources where the PSF-weighted photometry provides the biggest advantage, will result in the technique not meeting the theoretical noise-reduction predictions.
+For this, an accurate model of the PSF is required so that the weights used for each pixel are representative of the detector illumination.
+Such a model PSF can be derived empirically and bright sources are preferred for this (Libralato et al., in prep.).
+Applying a model PSF based on bright source measurements, that are impacted by the MIRI BFE, on faint sources, which have the most to gain from an optimal flux extraction method such as PSF-weighted photometry, will result in the technique not meeting the theoretical noise-reduction predictions.
+Testing of PSF models is ongoing work, so the quantification of the impact of the BFE on PSF-weighted photometry and the resulting noise properties is part of future work.